See the list of free activities available through 11 By 11. Contact us to find out more about each activity and to discuss your requirements.

 This programme has been specifically adapted from an in-person workshop to an online workshop and will utilize breakout rooms and screen sharing to enhance the programme.
 Suitable for KS3&4 and supporting English, History, Performing Arts and Citizenship curriculums.

 Cultivating a Garden is a virtual workshop (delivered by Zoom or Teams) that mixes themes of community, justice, collaboration whilst exploring Islington’s anti-apartheid legacy.
+The workshop explores the unique habitats and heritage of South Africa, its plants, animals and people whilst investigating concepts of collaboration and resilience - in nature through plant/animal adaptations and through solidarity from people in the UK/Islington during apartheid.
 It includes a craft activity that offers young people the opportunity to shape the design of a new community learning garden for the borough.